sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-50. ### What will happen if you do not supply handler for observer?
+50. ### What will happen if you do not supply handler for the observer?
-    Normally an observer object can define any combination of next, error and complete notification type handlers.
+    Usually, an observer object can define any combination of `next`, `error`, and `complete` notification type handlers.
 If you don't supply a handler for a notification type, the observer just ignores notifications of that type.

   **[⬆ Back to Top](#table-of-contents)**

-51. ### What are angular elements?
+51. ### What are Angular elements?
-    Angular elements are Angular components packaged as **custom elements**(a web standard for defining new HTML elements in a framework-agnostic way).
-Angular Elements hosts an Angular component, providing a bridge between the data and logic defined in the component and standard DOM APIs, thus, providing a way to use Angular components in `non-Angular environments`.
+    Angular elements are Angular components packaged as **custom elements** (a web standard for defining new HTML elements in a framework-agnostic way).
+Angular Elements host an Angular component, providing a bridge between the data and the logic defined in the component and the standard DOM APIs, thus, providing a way to use Angular components in `non-Angular environments`.

   **[⬆ Back to Top](#table-of-contents)**